beechesII/uptime-kuma-agent/README.md

 # uptime-kuma-agent

 This python script is an agent for [uptime-kuma](https://github.com/louislam/uptime-kuma).
-It uses the push monitor of [uptime-kuma](https://github.com/louislam/uptime-kuma) to create monitoring events.
+It uses the push monitor to create monitoring events.

 You can use nagios-plugins or self written checks to monitor your systems.